ammirsm/iwantmattress/questionnaire.md

 ---

-### 15. Views on a “Split” or Dual-Firmness Mattress
+### 15. Views on a "Split" or Dual-Firmness Mattress
 - **A.** Very interested—might solve differences
 - **B.** Open to it, but worried about cost or setup
 - **C.** Not interested—prefer one consistent feel